 - Request two recommendations from contacts who can speak to your ability to do research, such as faculty members or academic counselors, using the SOARS Recommendation Form.

 - Fill out and submit the SOARS Application.
-Please note that this will take you away from the SOARS website and to the Spark website (SOARS' parent department).
+Please note that this will take you away from the SOARS website and to the UCAR Center for Science Education website (SOARS' parent department).

-- Note that the application includes two essay questions.
-Remember to give yourself enough time to write the essays.
+- Remember to give yourself enough time to write the essays and make sure you address what is being asked.
 You can find tips for writing effective application essays here.

 If you have questions, please contact SOARS at 303-497-8622 or SOARS@UCAR.edu